 Best Of 2019: Top 10 Bollywood Songs To Groove On

-The year 2019 is officially coming to an end in another two weeks.
+2019 is officially coming to an end in another two weeks.
 The year has been a rocking ride for Bollywood.
-From Ranveer Singh's 'Gully Boy' to Kartik Aaryan's 'Pati Patni Aur Woh', the Hindi cinema has served the audience with movies of diverse genres this year.
+From Ranveer Singh's 'Gully Boy' to Kartik Aaryan's 'Pati Patni Aur Woh', Hindi cinema has served the audience with movies of diverse genres this year.

 Here is the list of Bollywood's Top 10 Songs of the year!